CanonicalLtd/maas-docs/en/nodes-scripts.md

       installed, and optionally, the `channel`, `mode` and `revision`.
     - `url`: The archive will be downloaded and, if possible, extracted or installed when a Debian package or [snap][snapcraft].
-- `timeout`: The amount of time the script has to run before being timing out.
-  The time may be specified in seconds or using HH:MM:SS format.
-- `destructive`: When True indicates the script may overwrite existing data to the disks.
-Destructive tests can not be run on a deployed machine.
 - `for_hardware`: Specifies the hardware that must be on the machine for the script to run.
 May be a single string or list of strings of the following:
     - `modalias`: Starts with 'modalias:' may optionally contain wild cards.